 Communications.
-In 2021, the LIRR continued to advance its multi-program build-out of the fiber optic network, which entails the installation of fiber and fiber optic hardware throughout the LIRR system.
-Construction work is also ongoing on the systemwide replacement of communication pole lines and the installation of CCTV cameras at LIRR stations.
-In 2021, the LIRR completed the replacement of back-end computers at all 121 stations which are served by the Audio-Visual Paging System (AVPS) network.
+In 2022, the LIRR continued to advance its multi-program build-out of the fiber optic network, which entails the installation of fiber and fiber optic hardware throughout the LIRR system.
+Construction work is also ongoing on the systemwide replacement of communication pole lines and the installation of CCTV cameras and MTA Help Points at selected LIRR stations.
+Design work has progressed for the replacement of the Radio System Head-End.